Remote Sensing - CPS (RMS)

 RMS 6230.
 Remote Sensing and Global Change.
 3 Hours.

 Analyzes various components of the Earth systems and how those components are changing.
 Offers students an opportunity to make extensive use of observations and measurements from space.
 Focuses on global environmental change and climate change, that is, on the human impact on the planet and the modification of environments by human activity.
 Among the topics covered are ozone, SST, glacier distribution, and terrain impacts of human activity.
 Requires a research paper that includes elements of remote sensing data analysis.

 RMS 6240.
 Introduction to Radar and LiDAR Remote Sensing.
 3 Hours.

-Introduces the techniques and methods used in radar and Light Detection and Ranging (LIDAR) remote sensing.
+Introduces the techniques and methods of active imaging used in radar and Light Detection and Ranging (LiDAR).
 Covers the underlying principles of the measurement techniques and the interaction of microwaves and LiDAR signals with natural surfaces and the atmosphere.
 Regarding radar, the course focuses on the role of synthetic aperture radar (SAR) systems and their application to monitoring aspects of the Earth's surface, including 3-D. Regarding LiDAR, the course introduces the different airborne and satellite systems and applications in terrestrial surfaces, principally for urban applications.
 Students complete a weekly lab project related to the processing and analysis of these data.
 Software: ArcGIS; ENVI; LIDAR Analyst; ESA SNAP Toolbox; ASF MapReady; ASF SAR Training Processor; USDA FS FUSION; FugroViewer.

 RMS 6260.
 Remote Sensing for Archaeology and Cultural Resource Management.
 3 Hours.